Tanweer-Raza/Raza-Insurance_Price_prediction_ML_project_02/README.md

 Alternate : Two dataset are not from the same distributiion

 if p >= 0.5 then we have sufficient proof that null hypothesis is True.

+Here evidently has been used which has done our tast in simple steps.Same concepts has been used there.
 ```